MY PHILOSOPHY

 FOR JIMÉNEZ DEREDIA

-Cultures around the world have considered the circle a symbol of being.
-In this context, Deredia sees the circle and the sphere as a perfect symbol and uses it as inspiration for his work, a tribute to his ancestors and the pre-Columbian spheres created by the ancient Boruca Indians, emblems of a civilization established in Costa Rica more than 2,000 years ago.
+In this context, Deredia sees the circle and the sphere as perfect symbols—sources of inspiration for his work, and tributes to his ancestors and the pre-Columbian spheres created by the ancient Boruca people, emblems of a civilization established in Costa Rica over 2,000 years ago.

 “Circular and spherical shapes belong to us, they are in our DNA,